leloykun/leloykun.github.io/content/ponder/steepest-descent-finsler/index.md

 While it might seem that we're just inventing a difficult problem for bored mathematicians to solve, we will show in the next sections that we can motivate such problems with simple arguments and even lead to 1.5x to 2x speedup in large-scale LLM training.

-This blog post generalizes work by [Jeremy Bernstein](https://docs.modula.systems/algorithms/manifold/stiefel/) and [Jianlin Su](https://kexue.fm/archives/11221) on 'Stiefel Muon' to optimization on Finsler-structured (matrix) manifolds.
+This blog post generalizes work by [Bernstein (2025)](https://docs.modula.systems/algorithms/manifold/stiefel/) and [Su (2025)](https://kexue.fm/archives/11221) on 'Stiefel Muon' to optimization on Finsler-structured (matrix) manifolds.

 ## 2. Case studies